steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

 The first step of this refactoring process is to *Identify the business concept to extract*.
 As mentioned above, the concept we want to extract is a `BookStore`.

-In order to start the process of decoupling the business concept we next need to first *Rename the existing Module*.
-So we change the `BookStore` module name to `BookStoreGenServer`, allowing the names to not conflict.
+With our goal of extracting a `BookStore`, it is time to *Rename the existing Module*.
+Rename the `BookStore` module—which is a GenServer— to be called `BookStoreGenServer`.
+This ensures the names will not conflict.

  ```diff
 - defmodule BookStore do